American entry into World War I: Naval blockade

 By January 1917, however, Field Marshal Paul von Hindenburg and General Erich Ludendorff decided that an unrestricted submarine blockade was the only way to achieve a decisive victory.
 They demanded that Kaiser Wilhelm order unrestricted submarine warfare be resumed.
-Germany knew this decision meant war with the United States, but they gambled that they could win before America's potential strength could be mobilized.
+Germany knew this decision meant war with the United States, but they gambled that they could win before the United States' potential strength could be mobilized.
 However, they overestimated how many ships they could sink and thus the extent Britain would be weakened.
 Finally, they did not foresee that convoys could and would be used to defeat their efforts.
-They believed that the United States was so weak militarily that it could not be a factor on the Western Front for more than a year.
+They believed that the United States was so weak militarily that it could not be a factor on the Western Front for more than a year and that submarines would stop the transport of troops anyway.
 The civilian government in Berlin objected, but the Kaiser sided with his military.

+The second round of unrestricted submarine warfare was communicated to the Americans on January 31, 1917.
+The State Department had some indications that the campaign would come, but Wilson declared to his cabinet that the announcement had come as a complete surprise.
+The announcement was especially galling due to Wilson's "peace without victory" speech nine days earlier, as well as ongoing discussions on US opposition to British use of armed merchant ships.
+The Germans started targeting American vessels the very next day.